1926 Miami hurricane: Miami metropolitan area

 The storm also ravaged entertainment venues and historic sites.
 The storm flattened the Fulford–Miami Speedway in North Miami Beach, which then ceased operation.
-Winds peeled into pieces the roof of the grandstand at Hialeah Race Track and destroyed the kennels, allowing racing greyhounds to escape.
+Winds peeled the roof of the grandstand at Hialeah Race Track into pieces and destroyed the kennels, allowing racing greyhounds to escape.
 The storm wrecked prominent restaurants and tourist attractions on Miami Beach, including the Million Dollar Pier.
 Many historic structures throughout South Florida sustained significant damage, including the Barnacle and the Villa Vizcaya, where the yacht Nepenthe and fishing boat Psyche were sunk.
 The storm damaged the main residence at the Bonnet House—the only hurricane to do so since the latter was first built.
 No other storm since 1926 caused a similar level of destruction to the property until Hurricane Wilma in 2005.

 The storm ruined cultivated areas throughout South Florida.
 The storm flooded the surrounding citrus crop and agricultural fields south of Miami, particularly near Homestead and Florida City,destroying half of the citrus-bearing trees in the area.
 Much of the citrus crop in Dania was a total loss as floodwaters submerged the area to depths of 6 ft; flooding lingered for more than a week after the storm.